 In 1933, Fritz Zwicky realized that most of the matter in the Coma galaxy cluster was invisible.
 This finding launched a decades-long search for dark matter.
 Observation after observation has confirmed that this mysterious matter must exist and in fact makes up about a quarter of our universe.
 But we have yet to identify its specific nature.

 A leading hypothesis is that dark matter is composed of Weakly Interacting Massive Particles, or WIMPs.
-LUX-ZEPLIN will search for these particles by looking for evidence of WIMPs colliding with xenon nuclei inside the LZ detector, to be located 4850 feet underground in South Dakota's Sanford Underground Research Facility (SURF).
+LUX-ZEPLIN (LZ) scientists will look for these particles by searching for evidence of WIMPs colliding with xenon nuclei inside the LZ detector, installed 4850 feet underground in South Dakota's Sanford Underground Research Facility (SURF).
 The detector is designed to hold 10 metric tonnes of liquid xenon, providing plenty of target atoms for WIMPs to bump into.

-The LZ group at SLAC plays a major role in designing, fabricating and carrying out the experiment.
-The laboratory recently invested in a central test platform that is being used to test LZ prototype detectors and will serve as a tool for R&D on a next generation xenon dark matter experiment.
-The SLAC LZ group is also responsible for determining how to best purify the liquid xenon that will be used in the detector, since radio-pure xenon is needed in concert with adequate shielding to ensure that the experiment can see the very faint signal of a dark matter particle behind the higher rate from natural radiation sources.
+The LZ group at SLAC, has played a major role in the design and fabrication of the experiment, including developing a unique test platform at SLAC used to prototype and enhance the performance of the LZ detector.
+The platform will continue to serve as a research and development tool for LZ upgrades and future xenon-based experiments.
+The SLAC LZ group is also responsible for separating radioactive krypton from the xenon for the detector, since radio-pure xenon is needed in concert with adequate shielding to ensure that the experiment can see the very faint signal of a dark matter particle among the noise from natural radiation sources.

 The experiment will start operations in 2021, and the SLAC LZ group is transitioning to commissioning and data analysis, with the first physics results expected in 2022.

 For more information about LZ and KIPAC's role in the experiment, see SLAC's Lux-Zeplin page.